U1.25 — Phases of the Employment Cycle

 - Separation

-🔍 Acquisition (Stage 1 of the Employment Cycle)
+🔍 Acquisition (Stage 1 of the Employment Cycle) — Acquire them

 Acquisition is the first phase of the employment cycle.
 It is the process of planning for staff, then attracting and selecting the right people to fill roles.

 Decisions made at this stage have long-term consequences for productivity, costs, morale and turnover.
-Poor acquisition often leads to underperformance, increased training costs, and workplace conflict later in the cycle.

-1) Staffing needs and workforce planning
+1) Staffing needs

 Before advertising a position, a business must clearly identify why it is hiring and what problem the new employee is meant to solve.